bodo-ai/PyDough/documentation/dsl.md

 <!-- TOC --><a name="where"></a>
 ### WHERE

 A core PyDough operation is the ability to filter the records of a collection.
-This is done by appending a PyDough collection with `.WHERE(cond)` where `cond` is any expression that could have been placed in a `CALC` term and should have a True/False value.
+This is done by appending a PyDough collection with `.WHERE(cond)` where `cond` is any expression that could have been placed in a `CALCULATE` term and should have a True/False value.
 Every record where `cond` evaluates to True will be preserved, and the rest will be dropped from the answer.
 The terms in the collection are unchanged by the `WHERE` clause, since the only change is which records are kept/dropped.

 **Good Example #1**: For every person who has a middle name and and email that ends with `"gmail.com"`, fetches their first name and last name.